 Only include detailed descriptions of the vendor or applicant’s procedures or inspection activities if findings were identified with those documents or activities, or it is needed to support an allegation or licensing action.

 For violations, apparent violations, and nonconformance’s, include sufficient detail to describe the requirement and how it was not met.
 This should include the circumstances of the noncompliance, including the date(s) of the noncompliance and the facts necessary to demonstrate that the requirement was not met.
 Actual or potential safety consequences should be described to support the significance of the noncompliance.
-This discussion should include whether the item was shipped if there is an impact to the operating or new reactor fleet.
-Corrective action taken or planned, response by the vendor, root cause, management involvement, whether the noncompliance appears isolated or programmatic may also be included to fully describe the violation or nonconformance.
-The level of detail must include the applicable traditional enforcement attributes such as regulatory process, or actual consequences and must also describe the logic used to determine the significance of the finding, i.e., describe why the finding meets thanminor criteria.
+This discussion should include whether the item was shipped and if there is an impact to the operating or new reactor fleet.
+Corrective action taken or planned, response by the vendor, root cause, management involvement and, whether the noncompliance appears isolated or programmatic may also be included to fully describe the violation or nonconformance.
+The level of detail must include the applicable traditional enforcement attributes such as regulatory process, or actual consequences, and must also describe the logic used to determine the significance of the finding, i.e., describe why the finding meets more-than-minor criteria.
 The level of detail must allow a knowledgeable reader to reconstruct the logic used to arrive at the final conclusion.

 This issue has been identified as Nonconformance XXXXXXX/20XX-20X-0X.